anyesu/readme/README.md

 <p align="center">
   <b>Automatically generate a beautiful best-practice README file based on the contents of your repository</b></br>
   <sub>Use this readme generator to easily generate beautiful readme's like this one!
 Simply extend your <code>package.json</code> and create a readme blueprint.
-On Github, the README file is like the landing page of your website because it is the first thing visitors see.
+On GitHub, the README file is like the landing page of your website because it is the first thing visitors see.
 You want to make a good first impression.<sub>
 </p>

 <br />